Adarsh-Agrawal-git/binance-futures-trading-bot/README.md

 Includes:

-* API request payload
+* request payloads
-* API response
+* API responses
-* Errors
+* errors

 ---

 ## Notes

-* LIMIT orders only execute if price matches market conditions
+* LIMIT orders only execute if market reaches the price
-* MARKET orders execute instantly
+* MARKET orders execute immediately
-* API errors are handled and logged
+* API errors are caught and logged

 ---

-## What I would improve
+## What’s missing

-* Add order status tracking
+* No position tracking yet
+* No PnL monitoring
-* Improve CLI (interactive mode)
+* No strategy logic (manual CLI execution only)

-* Add more advanced strategies
+This is intentional — focus was on building a **reliable execution layer first**.

 ---

-This project focuses on building a clean, reliable base trading system with proper validation and structure.
+## Summary

+This is a simple but reliable trading CLI that focuses on **correctness over features**.

+It ensures orders follow Binance rules before hitting the API, which avoids unnecessary failures and makes the system more predictable.